-Before I get into what is data analysis?
-I would think that you already know some basics about mathematics, statistics, and programming.
-Without these, grasping the technical details of data analysis might be a bit tough.
+Before we get into explaining data analysis, it is important to know some basics about mathematics, statistics, and computer programming.
+Without a good understanding of these concepts, grasping the technical details of data analysis might be a bit tough.

 What is Data Analysis?

 Let us take a simple example.
 You got to the nearby bank around 1 pm to deposit some money.
 But, as you go out, you notice that it is quite hot outside and you could have carried an umbrella.
 Nevertheless, you reach the bank, only to find that the staff had gone out for lunch.